huggingface/hub-docs/tasks/src/video-classification/about.md

 Video classification models can be used to categorize what a video is all about.

 ### Activity Recognition
-Video classification models are used to perform activity recognition which are useful for fitness applications.
+Video classification models are used to perform activity recognition which is useful for fitness applications.
 Activity  recognition is also helpful for vision-impaired individuals especially when they're commuting.

 ### Video Search
 Models trained in video classification can improve user experience by organizing and categorizing video galleries on the phone or in the cloud, on multiple keywords or tags.